King Street East and Church Street

 Phase 2 – June 2 to mid-August 2025 - in progress

-• Crews will replace the watermain that runs along the south side of the King Street East and Church Street intersection.
+- Crews are replacing the watermain that runs along the south side of the King Street East and Church Street intersection.

-• City and TTC crews will renew the streetcar tracks at the King Street East and Church Street intersection.
+- City and TTC crews will begin renewing the streetcar tracks at the King Street East and Church Street intersection in early July.

-• Crews will replace the sidewalk and will install tactile plates at the King Street East and Church Street intersection.
+- Crews will then replace the sidewalk and will install tactile plates at the King Street East and Church Street intersection.

 After the watermain replacement and streetcar track renewal work is completed, the TTC will test the new tracks to ensure they are safe for streetcar service, which is scheduled to resume on August 31, 2025.